nwg-piotr/nwg-shell/index.md

 2. Half-baked PRs won't be merged:

 - **Make sure you don't introduce new bugs**.
 We already have enough bugs to fix.
-- **Make sure your work is finished**, and needs no futher work to be usable.
+- **Make sure your work is finished**, and needs no futher effort to be usable.
 - **Remember, that the project is intended for users of all skill levels**.
 Explain your new feature to the user.
 Add tooltips where needed.
 Update README / Wiki.